 Below are the ways to care for the hand tool

-- Regular inspection of the tool to make the screw, spring and moving parts are in order.
+- Regular inspection make sure the screw, spring and moving parts are in order.

-- Frequent lubrication of tool joints, bearings, and pivot points.
+- Frequent lubrication of the joints, bearings, and pivot points.

 - Only use the tool for crimping work

 - Don’t clean it with hash material

 - Keep it away from dust and moisture.